 In the above video, Washington Post reporter Dan Zak, who visited the Marshall Islands in March, 2015, discusses his work on the immediate and long-term fallout in the Marshall Islands, particularly related to the country’s nuclear age.

-Dan’s book on nuclear testing, Almighty, which includes the events in the Marshall Islands, is due to be published on July 12.
+Dan’s book on nuclear testing, Almighty, includes the events in the Marshall Islands.

 Follows are links to some of Zak’s other reports on the Marshalls and the book on Amazon: